-This afternoon the San Jose Sharks locked up pending free agent center Alexander Wennberg as first reported by Sheng Peng of San Jose Hockey Now.
+This afternoon, the Sharks locked up pending free agent center Alexander Wennberg, as first reported by Sheng Peng of San Jose Hockey Now.
+The team officially announced that the deal is for three years at a $6MM AAV.

 Signed to a two-year deal worth $5MM per season in 2024, Wennberg has enjoyed playing a larger role on a lesser team of late.
 An eventual deal to a top contender was likely in mind, but today’s news indicates that San Jose sees Wennberg as much more than merely a veteran placeholder.
 In a thin trade market for centers, GM Mike Grier could have added even more futures to his loaded cupboard.
-Yet especially given their step forward this season, the Swede will stay with the Sharks for the foreseeable future and help them blossom into a serious contender in the late 2020s.
+Yet, especially given their step forward this season, the Swede will stay with the Sharks for the foreseeable future and help them blossom into a serious contender in the late 2020s.
 After so much turnaround in recent years, the core is starting to solidify.

 At a $6MM price tag through his age-34 season, the figure for Wennberg is indicative of a limited free agent market, especially down the middle.
 With another forward now erased from the board, Utah’s Nick Schmaltz remains the likely top center available.
 The 29-year-old is peaking at the right time, with 36 points in 42 games, and would be wise to hit the market with another counterpart now out of the picture.

-As for Wennberg, AFP Analytics predicted that he’d be due for a four year extension worth $4.8MM per season.
-Therefore, the more favorable three year term came with an added cost, enough to sway Wennberg away from the open market, and San Jose comfortably has the cap room to do so.
-Macklin Celebrini and Will Smith remain on their entry level deals for one more season, and the Sharks will also have Jeff Skinner’s $3MM coming off the books this summer, along with over $15 million across practically their entire defense core.
+As for Wennberg, AFP Analytics predicted that he’d be due for a four-year extension worth $4.8MM per season.
+Therefore, the more favorable three-year term came with an added cost, enough to sway Wennberg away from the open market, and San Jose comfortably has the cap room to do so.
+Macklin Celebrini and Will Smith remain on their entry-level deals for one more season, and the Sharks will also have Jeff Skinner‘s $3MM coming off the books this summer, along with over $15 million across practically their entire defense core.

 Wennberg posted 35 points in 77 contests last season, but especially with the team playing much better overall, he’s taken a step forward with 26 in 41 games.
-On most contenders, Wennberg would be a true third line center, but clearly he enjoys playing a key role on a dynamic young team, earning more salary to do so.
+On most contenders, Wennberg would be a true third-line center, but clearly, he enjoys playing a key role on a dynamic young team, earning more salary to do so.
 He posts strong defensive and playmaking metrics, proving to be a highly valued supporting piece.

 Above the .500 mark at the midway point, San Jose sneaking into the playoffs still seems unlikely, but considering their progress under Head Coach Ryan Warsofsky, the team will be a threat for the duration of Wennberg’s deal.
 With an abundance of assets and the unique opportunity to overhaul their back end this summer, Grier checks a big box today, with his forward corps mostly sorted out.